Implementation costs

 Low implementation costs are important

 StiPP wants as much pension contribution as possible to be used to build up pension.
-That is why low implementation costs are important to StiPP.
+That is why low implementation costs are important for StiPP.
 Because the lower the costs, the more pension accrual can take place.

 Not only low execution costs, but also low asset management costs

-The costs can be further reduced
+Costs can be further reduced